hobbe5/hobbe5.github.io/_posts/2016-01-20-dynamic-stub-for-testing.md

     }
 }
 </pre>
 <p>All my fake data is contained to one area and I can manipulate my fakes whichever way I want depending on the behavior I want to test.
-Keep testing.</p>
+This simple setup saves me valuable time and less worrying of where to get my data.</p>